 Nearly 50% of Chinese respondents say they are already ordering grocery products online for home delivery (compared to 25% globally) and more than half (52%) are willing to purchase online in the future, according to the new Nielsen Global E-commerce and the New Retail Survey.
-To capture attention of these online shoppers the International brands needs to have strong presence on E-commerce platforms.
+To capture the attention of these online shoppers the International brands need to have a strong presence on E-commerce platforms.
 This entirely needs to understand the habits and patterns of Chinese consumer shopping.
-The local digital marketing players in Chinese market are pro at it.
-Its best to reach out to them for helpful advice.
+The local digital marketing players in the Chinese market are pro at it.
+It’s best to reach out to them for helpful advice.

 Presence on Chinese E-commerce Platforms

-To enter e-commerce market of China International brands must learn policies of digital platforms.
-This includes TMALL, JD.com, Haitao, Taobao and WeChat (social e-commerce)
+To enter the e-commerce market of China International brands must learn the policies of digital platforms.
+This includes TMALL, JD.com, Haitao, Taobao, and WeChat (social e-commerce)

-Entering Chinese E-commerce market via TMALL or TMALL Global
+Entering the Chinese E-commerce market via TMALL or TMALL Global

-TMALL holds the biggest market share in e-commerce market of China at 57%.
+TMALL holds the biggest market share in the e-commerce market of China at 57%.
 It mainly focuses on premium brands.
-This characteristic makes TMALL most expensive e-commerce marketplace in China.
+This characteristic makes TMALL the most expensive e-commerce marketplace in China.
 For Chinese consumers, high price indicates high quality therefore many customers prefer buying their products from TMALL.com TMALL is owned by Alibaba Group.
-It provides an opportunity to International brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.
+It provides an opportunity for international brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.

-TMALL has invitation-only policy where only qualified international brands can either be invited to join or can apply through a certified third party agency (TP).
-For more information on how to sell International products through TMALL, please contact local digital marketing agency.
+TMALL has an invitation-only policy where only qualified international brands can either be invited to join or can apply through a certified third-party agency (TP).
+For more information on how to sell International products through TMALL, please contact a local digital marketing agency.

-Apart from aforementioned formalities the brand needs to have strong digital marketing strategy catered towards Chinese online customers.
-The International brands need to gain visibility and build E-reputation in order to have successful presence on TMALL platform.
+Apart from the aforementioned formalities the brand needs to have a strong digital marketing strategy catered towards Chinese online customers.
+The International brands need to gain visibility and build E-reputation in order to have a successful presence on the TMALL platform.

 Entering Chinese E-commerce via JD.com

 JD.com is less expensive than TMALL.com.
-It provides active global promotion of JD Worldwide (mainly in the U.S. and Australia) and supports in-house logistics service.
-JD.com has a zero tolerance policy for counterfeit products.
+It provides active global promotion of JD Worldwide (mainly in the U.S. and Australia) and supports in-house logistics services.
+JD.com has a zero-tolerance policy for counterfeit products.

-Apart from aforementioned formalities the international brands are expected to have Chinese consumers catered digital marketing strategy to attract targeted customers.
+Apart from the aforementioned formalities, the international brands are expected to have Chinese consumers catered digital marketing strategy to attract targeted customers.

 Entering Chinese E-commerce via Haitao Web Interfacce?

-There are several cross- border websites that cater international brands.
+There are several cross-border websites that cater to international brands.
 Chinese consumers prefer buying imported food products from Haitaos.
-To learn about which Haitao is suitable for you brand please contact local marketing agency catering International food brands.
+To learn about which Haitao is suitable for your brand please contact a local marketing agency catering to International food brands.